 Reed was hospitalized on August 19 due to shortness of breath and was diagnosed with lobar pneumonia – an inflammatory condition that damages the lung parenchyma including the alveoli, alveolar sacs, alveolar ducts, connective tissue and bronchioles. ultimate management.
 If not treated promptly, the patient can die from cardiovascular collapse, pulmonary edema…

 “At first my chest felt like it was smashed with bricks, then it was very difficult to breathe.
 It was like drowning in the air.
-It turned bad very quickly,” the 2018 Masters champion said.
+It turned bad very quickly,” said the 2019 Masters champion.
 The first two days of admission, the doctor said Reed’s health was serious.
 Due to the epidemic, he was treated in isolation.